Medically reviewed on Feb 22, 2018

 - Don't isolate yourself from caring family members and friends who want to see you get healthy and have your best interests at heart.

-Usually, when people turn to alternative medicine it's to improve their health.
-But there are numerous dietary supplements and herbal products designed to suppress the appetite or aid in weight loss, and these products may be abused by people with eating disorders.
+Usually, when people turn to alternative or complementary medicine it's to improve their health.
+But dietary supplements and herbal products designed to suppress the appetite or aid in weight loss may be unsafe and abused by people with eating disorders.
 Such products can have potentially dangerous interactions with other medications.

-Talk with your doctor before trying any alternative medicine.
+Talk with your doctor before trying any alternative or complementary medicine.
 Natural doesn't always mean safe.
 Your doctor can help you understand possible risks and benefits before you try a treatment.

 Reduce stress and anxiety